poseidon-framework/poseidon-framework.github.io/trident.md

   -d ~/my_project --packages
 ```

+#### Notes on duplicates

+- If multiple packages in a package repository share the same `title`, then trident will try to select the one with the highest version number.
+If this is not sufficient to resolve the conflict, trident will stop.
+- Individual/sample names (`Poseidon_ID`s) within one package have to be unique, or trident will stop.
+- We generally also discourage ID duplicates across packages in package repositories, but trident will generally continue with them after printing a warning.
+This does not apply for `validate`, by default (you can change this behaviour with `--ignoreDuplicates`), and `forge`. `forge` offers a special mechanism to resolve duplicates within its selection language (see below).

 ### Package creation and manipulation commands

 #### Init command

-`init` creates a new, valid poseidon package from genotype data files.
+`init` creates a new, valid Poseidon package from genotype data files.
 It adds a valid `POSEIDON.yml` file, a dummy .janno file for context information and an empty .bib file for literature references.

 <details>
  <summary><i class="fas fa-search"></i> <i class="fas fa-terminal"></i> <b>Click here for command line details</b></summary>